kibria30/Banglish-sentiment-analysis/README.md

 A sentiment analysis project for Banglish text (mixture of Bengali and English) using large language models.

+## Context

+This project was developed for the **Independence Cup 2025** datathon competition, organized by **IITSEC** (a student organization of IIT, University of Dhaka).
+The challenge focused on sentiment analysis of Banglish text, requiring models to understand and classify emotions in a mixed Bengali-English linguistic context.

+**Final Submission**: The Ollama-based implementation with Qwen2.5:14B was used for the final competition submission.

 ## Overview

 This project implements sentiment classification for Banglish text using two different approaches with state-of-the-art language models.